i-am-tanni/lore/README.md

 # Lore

-This is an experimental re-write of a Multi User Dungeon (MUD) engine in Gleam from Elixir.
-It is still in early stages.
+This is a multi-user dungeon (MUD - aka a text based MMO) server written in Gleam.
+It's still early stages and a work in process.

 The architecture takes inspiration from [Kalevala](https://github.com/oestrich/kalevala) written in Elixir by Eric Oestrich.
-Big thanks to Eric!
+Thanks Eric!

 A good place to start with the codebase is the endpoint for the telnet connection at `src/lore/server/telnet/protocol.gleam`.